 The Body-Solid Series 7 is one beast of a home gym, this thing weighs 800lb and is built from 2 x 3″ 11 gauge heavy-duty steel tubing.
 Just like the Inspire Ft2, you won’t have to worry about any movement or stability issues when lifting heavy.

 Another bonus is being able to store your Olympic weights on the weight plate holders; not only does this keep your plates off the floor, and near to the bar, it will also add another 200-300lb of weight to the machine.
-That’s 1100lb; this beast will weigh when loaded!
-If its stability you’re after you have it in spades with this one.
+That’s 1100lb this smith machine will weigh when loaded!
+If its stability you’re after you have it in spades with the Series 7.

 For pressing Body-Solid provides a linear bearing smith machine so no stressing about a smooth gliding barbell, the smith has 20 lockout points and includes safety catches for added security.